A Schur's theorem via a monotonicity and the expansion module: Proof of Theorem

-The claimed estimate (\ref{eq:11}) amounts to showing that the second product is bounded from below by the first after a proper inclusion.
-Let $j_3$ be the biggest $j$ with $ s_j\le s_*$.
-Observe the convexity of $c(s)$ implies that
+The claimed estimate (\ref{eq:11}) amounts to showing that the second product is bounded from below by the first (after a linear isometric embedding).
+Let $j_1$ be the smallest $j$ such that $s_j\ge s'$, $j_2$ be the biggest $j$ such that $s_j\le s''$ and $j_3$ be the biggest $j$ with $ s_j\le s_*$.
+Observe the convexity of $c(s)$ implies that for the case $s_*$ is a smooth point